oauth-wg/oauth-selective-disclosure-jwt/main.md

     4. Check that the SD-JWT is valid using `nbf`, `iat`, and `exp` claims, if provided in the SD-JWT.
     5. Check that the claim `sd_digests` is present in the SD-JWT.
-    6. Check that the `hash_alg` claim is present and its value is understand and the hash algorithm deemed secure.
+    6. Check that the `hash_alg` claim is present and its value is understand and the hash algorithm is deemed secure.
  5. Validate the SD-JWT Release:
     1. If holder binding is required, validate the signature over the SD-JWT using the same steps as for the SD-JWT plus the following steps:
        1. Determine that the public key for the private key that used to sign the SD-JWT-R is bound to the SD-JWT, i.e., the SD-JWT either contains a reference to the public key or contains the public key itself.